Fox Meadows Wind

 Frequently Asked Questions

-In August of 2022, ABO Wind hosted an Open House at the Edgerton Agricultural Community Hall.
-Approximately 50 individuals attended the event to ask questions, offer support or express their concerns for the Project.
-We have listed some of the key questions from the Open House and responses in this brochure.
-ABO Wind anticipates hosting a second open house in Q1, 2023.
-A notification and public announcement will be released once the date and location are finalized.
+In March of 2023, ABO Wind (now FMWI) hosted an Open House at the Edgerton Agricultural Community Hall.
+Approximately 50 individuals attended the event to discuss the Project.
+We have listed some of the key questions from the Open House and responses below.

 FAQ from the August 2022 Open House